 A toothache is referred to as pain around our teeth or jaw.
-It is primarily caused by several tooth problems such as dental cavities, cracked or exposed tooth root or in some cases, gum disease.
-Some jaw joint disorders also cause pain that is also referred to as a toothache.
-Toothache severity ranges from chronic and mild up to sharp and excruciating.
-Furthermore, the pain can be more aggravated by heat, cold or by chewing.
+It is primarily caused by several tooth problems such as dental cavities, cracked or exposed tooth roots, or in some cases, gum disease.
+Some jaw joint disorders also cause pain which is also referred to as a toothache.
+Toothache severity ranges from chronic and mild to sharp and excruciating.
+Furthermore, the pain can be more aggravated by heat, cold, or chewing.

 What Causes a Toothache?